 His films have travelled to international festivals, including the 3rd Asian Hot Shots Berlin Festival for Film and Video Art, Quote Unquote: Poemetrics, EMPAC x onedotzero in New York, and the Jogja-NETPAC Asian Film Festival in Indonesia to name a few. ’The Piano Tuner‘ was completed with the support from the Media Development Authority of Singapore and was invited to the John Hopkins Film Festival in Baltimore, Maryland.
-His latest film, ‘With You’, was a collaboration with an Autism Association in China and funded by Youku.
+His latest film, ‘Happy Together’, was a collaboration with an Autism Association in China with support from Youku.

 Shuttling between China and Singapore, Jon’s recent reel include works for clients like Hyatt, Hotel Éclat, Volkswagen, Nescafé, Scoot, Singtel, Epson and L’Oreal.

 Dan Lee is a director, animator and designer who aims to bring personality to the images he constructs.
 His goal is to generate thoughtful, provoking visuals and storylines that will leave an emotional impact on his audience.

 Dan has a multidisciplinary background in the arts and has worked as a designer and animator before becoming a director.
 He is a graduate of Nanyang Technological University (NTU) where he received a BFA in Animation.